How to Choose a Power Inverter

 For 15.7 VDC input with output 200 VAC peak:

-Generally, for MSWs, the THD of the output wave is generally around 20-40%.
-Although there is less THD in the output than for square wave inverters, the “cleaness” of MSWs is still low.
-However, while MSWs can be damaging to some devices, there are still applications for these inverters.
-More on this will be covered in the eventual comparison between pure sine waves vs modified sine waves later in this post.
+While MSWs can be damaging to some devices, there are other devices that can work with MSW inverters.
+More of this will be covered in the eventual comparison between pure vs modified sine wave inverters later in this post.

 Stepped Sine Waves (top⇑)